jsimell/Portfolio/README.md

 # A single page portfolio with vanilla technologies

+**EDIT** (Jan 2025): As I am now looking at the website a year later, I don't feel completely satisfied with some aspects of it.
+For example, the aesthetics of the landing page could be improved by changing e.g. its background and the layout of the elements.

 This repository contains a simple portfolio website implemented with vanilla JavaScript, HTML, and CSS.
 My aim with this project was to learn front-end development with the basic web technologies, before delving deeper into more advanced development frameworks.
 Furthermore, I wanted to do this project to learn how a simple website can be constructed from scratch.

 The topic I learned the most about during this project was probably CSS.
 For example, I learned how to use the flexbox layout model and formed a basic understanding of the grid layout as well.
 Additionally, I learned what must be done to achieve a responsive website design.